preetoshii/samesisters/documentation/samesisters-design-doc.md

 You swipe.

-The second and third cards ask about your style preferences through visual choices - feminine silhouettes, masculine cuts.
+The first two cards present your style preferences through visual choices - feminine silhouettes, masculine cuts.
 Full-card visualizations that you swipe right or left on.
 Your right swipes add corresponding pieces to your upcoming cards.
-If you swipe left on both, you'll see no clothing - just philosophy, fabrics, and Sachi's story.
+If you swipe left on both (or aren't sure), you'll see both types of pieces - ensuring everyone discovers clothing that might resonate.

 The next card might be a philosophy: "A piece feels more valuable when it's made just for me" over a textured background.
 You pause, then swipe right.
 It resonates.